spacecolonyone/MarsCityState/README.md

  * move a module (together with other drones)

 ```
-Simulation of drone swarming to build a roof
+Simulation of drone swarming to build a cover
 Conclusion for how many drones and how much time is necessary to build housings for 1 thousand residents
 ```